-within thirty days after the adjournment of the annual synod at a time and place designated by the president and stated clerk.
+within thirty days after the adjournment of the annual synod at a time and place designated by the president and Stated Clerk.
 Of this meeting one week's written notice shall be given to all trustees.
-At this meeting the stated clerk shall direct the attention of the Board of Trustees to any matters decided upon by the synod which require the attention of the Board of Trustees.
+At this meeting the Stated Clerk shall direct the attention of the Board of Trustees to any matters decided upon by the synod which require the attention of the Board of Trustees.

-Special meetings of the Board of Trustees may be called as necessary by the president and the stated clerk, or, in case of the inability of either officer to act, by the president or the stated clerk.
-If any two trustees address a written request to the stated clerk or to the president, a special meeting shall be called.
+Special meetings of the Board of Trustees may be called as necessary by the president and the Stated Clerk, or, in case of the inability of either officer to act, by the president or the Stated Clerk.
+If any two trustees address a written request to the Stated Clerk or to the president, a special meeting shall be called.
 At least one week's written notice shall be given of any special meeting.

 A majority of the trustees shall constitute a quorum at any meeting of the Board of Trustees.

-D Officers and their duties
+C. Officers and their duties

-The president of the Board of Trustees shall be the minister elected at large from among the ministers of the Michigan-Illinois area.
-He shall preside at all meetings of the board.
-At the direction of the board he shall sign, with the stated clerk, any deeds, mortgages, bonds, contracts, or other instruments which the synod has authorized, except in cases where the signing and execution thereof shall be expressly delegated by the synod or by statute to some other officer or agent of the corporation.
-The elder elected at large from the Michigan-Illinois area shall be vice-president and shall act in the absence of the president or in case of the president's inability to act.
-By-Laws
+The president and vice-president of the Board of Trustees shall be elected by the Board of Trustees.

+The president shall preside at all meetings of the board.
+At the direction of the board he shall sign, with the Stated Clerk, any deeds, mortgages, bonds, contracts, or other instruments that the synod has authorized, except in cases where the signing and execution thereof shall be expressly delegated by the synod or by statute to some other officer or agent of the corporation.

+The vice-president shall act in the absence of the president or in case of the president's inability to act.

-The secretary shall be known as the stated clerk of synod.
-In addition to the duties prescribed in the Church Order of the Protestant Reformed Churches. he shall keep the permanent minutes of the synod and the minutes of the Board of Trustees in one or more books provided for that purpose: be custodian of the corporate records and of the seal of the corporation, and see that the seal of the corporation is affixed to all documents, the execution of which on behalf of the corporation under its seal is duly authorized in accordance with the provisions of these by-laws; sign, with the president and at the direction of the board, any deeds, mortgages, bonds, contracts, or other instruments which the synod has authorized, except in cases where the signing and execution thereof shall be expressly delegated by the synod or by statute to some other officer or agent of the corporation; and in general perform all duties incident to the office of secretary and such other duties as from time to time may be assigned to him by the synod.
+The secretary shall be known as the Stated Clerk of synod.
+In addition to the duties prescribed in the Church Order of the Protestant Reformed Churches, he shall keep the permanent minutes of the synod and the minutes of the Board of Trustees in one or more books provided for that purpose; be custodian of the corporate records and of the seal of the corporation, and see that the seal of the corporation is affixed to all documents, the execution of which on behalf of the corporation under its seal is duly authorized in accordance with the provisions of these by-laws; sign, with the president and at the direction of the board, any deeds, mortgages, bonds, contracts, or other instruments which the synod has authorized, except in cases where the signing and execution thereof shall be expressly delegated by the synod or by statute to some other officer or agent of the corporation; and in general perform all duties incident to the office of secretary and such other duties as from time to time may be assigned to him by the synod.